 ENGLISH LANGUAGE PREPARATORY PROGRAM

 The medium of instruction at Bilkent University is English.
-The BUSEL English Language Preparatory Program aims to equip students with the necessary language and study skills for successful entry to and study in their chosen faculties and schools.
+The English Language Preparatory Program aims to equip students with the necessary language and study skills for successful entry to and study in their chosen faculties.
 There is an emphasis on English for Academic Purposes (EAP) in the program as a whole, which recognizes that students need more than linguistic input in order to be successful in their studies.
 During their stay in the program, students are required to develop the ability to analyze texts and information sources, as well as critical thinking skills and awareness of their own learning styles and preferences.
 The program is demanding and requires a full-time commitment on the part of the students.

 Elementary Course